netdata/netdata/docs/guides/configure/performance.md

 # How to optimize the Netdata Agent's performance

-We designed the Netdata Agent to be incredibly lightweight, even when it's collecting a few thousand dimensions every second and storing that data into hundreds of charts.
+We designed the Netdata Agent to be incredibly lightweight, even when it's collecting a few thousand dimensions every second and visualizing that data into hundreds of charts.
 The Agent itself should never use more than 1% of a single CPU core, roughly 100 MiB of RAM, and minimal disk I/O to collect, store, and visualize all this data.

 We take this scalability seriously.
 We have one user [running